straz/pas/pubs/nytimes/1981-office-future.md

 transmitted over telephone lines or via satellite.

-&ldquo;You will have to understand radio, satellites, television transmission, cable and so forth,&rdquo; Mr. Strassman said, &ldquo;if you want to be in a position to have computing machines talk to other machines, talk to human beings or how human beings talk with the machines.&rdquo;
+&ldquo;You will have to understand radio, satellites, television transmission, cable and so forth,&rdquo; Mr. Strassmann said, &ldquo;if you want to be in a position to have computing machines talk to other machines, talk to human beings or how human beings talk with the machines.&rdquo;